MacDownApp/macdown/README.md

 Visit the [project site](http://macdown.uranusjr.com/) for more information, or download [MacDown.app.zip](http://macdown.uranusjr.com/download/latest/) directly from the [latest releases](https://github.com/MacDownApp/macdown/releases/latest) page.

+## Install

+On a Mac, if you have already installed Homebrew and brew cask:

+   brew cask install macdown

 ## License

 MacDown is released under the terms of MIT License.
 You may find the content of the license [here](http://opensource.org/licenses/MIT), or inside the `LICENSE` directory.